ONSgeo/Area_Classification/README.md

 Description of the input datasets

 ## Methodology / process description
+Notes: NO BULK DOWNLOAD FOR LAD SCOTLAND SO MANUALLY DOWNLOADED FROM https://www.scotlandscensus.gov.uk/search-the-census#/search-by.
+Additionally migration indicator variable not available for Scotland.

 ### Census 2021 Output Areas (legacy ReadME)
 This repository contains code to download and clean all Output Area level data for the England and Wales 2021 Census.